rr-developer/LUKS-on-Raspberry-Pi/index.md

 ### Preparing Linux

-‘initramfs’ has to be recreated when a new kernel is installed.
+‘initramfs’ has to be recreated when a new kernel is installed or just now that we have to change its configuration.
 We need to create a new file:
 ```
 /etc/kernel/postinst.d/initramfs-rebuild
 ```